 Pack workout clothing in your suitcase and you’ll have no excuse not to exercise.
 Traveling with workout clothing can be a visual reminder to stay fit and will motivate you to exercise even when away from home.
 You can also try bringing a workout that you can do indoors, like a jump rope or your favorite fitness DVD.

 What better way to experience the city you’re in than on foot?
-Ask the hotel staff for some sights within walking distance and try walking to them instead of taking shuttle buses or driving.
-Before you know it hours will have passed and not only will you have seen the sights, but you will have burned off some serious calories as well.
+Ask the hotel staff for some sights within walking distance, then try walking to them instead of taking shuttle buses or driving.
+Before you know it, hours will have passed and not only will you have seen the sights, but you will also have burned off some serious calories as well.

 Combine fitness and fun

-Not all workouts have to be done inside of a stuffy gym and they don’t have to suck the fun out of your vacation either.
-Make time for some activities that combine fun and fitness, such as beach volleyball, indoor/outdoor rock climbing, surfing or swimming.
+Not all workouts have to be done inside of a stuffy gym, and they don’t have to suck the fun out of your vacation, either.
+Make time for activities that combine fun and fitness, such as beach volleyball, indoor/outdoor rock climbing, surfing or swimming.
 You’ll have so much fun with these activities that you won’t even notice the full body workout you’re getting in the process.